skulumba/digital-resume/resume.md

 - SQL
 - Java

-#Projects
+# Projects
 Distributed Traffic Analysis of Backbone Link data

-Software Engineer Intern@ [FINS] (https://www.fins.com.tr/Default.asp),Istanbul,Turkey 06/2015 – 09/2015
+Software Engineer Intern @[FINS](https://www.fins.com.tr/Default.asp),Istanbul,Turkey 06/2015 – 09/2015
-•	Developed new features such as e-mail notifications in PHP for the company's e-commerce website and enhanced existing user by modifying CSS.
+- Developed new features such as e-mail notifications in PHP for the company's e-commerce website and enhanced existing user by modifying CSS.
-•	Built new web forms in Php/My SQL and integrated them to the company’s website which helped get rid of paper-based filing
+- Built new web forms in Php/My SQL and integrated them to the company’s website which helped get rid of paper-based filing

 # Education
 **_Masters of Arts (MA)_**_, Business Information Systems -Thesis , 06/2020_</br>